ivanoats/handlebars-mvc/README.md

 ## TODO

 - Add a CommonJS loader. e.g. browserify
-- Precompile handlebars with node and grunt
+- or Precompile handlebars with node and grunt
-- Refactor Controller to avoid jQuery
 - Make it purty